 - In a blender, blend all the ingredients for the cilantro pesto and reserve.

-- In a small pan, medium high heat, cook the shrimps with the vodka, garlic, paprika and salt and let them cook until the liquid is out (2-3 minutes).
+- In a small pan, on medium-high heat, cook the shrimp with the vodka, garlic, paprika and salt and let them cook until the liquid is out (2-3 minutes).

 - Add the pesto to the zoodles and mix.

-- Serve the shrimps on top of the zoodles with a lime wedge.
+- Serve the shrimp on top of the zoodles with a lime wedge.